List Of FULL-SIZED IMAX Theaters

 And jeers to the IMAX site, who have taken off the in-depth descriptions of their IMAX theaters and lumped lie-max in with full size.
 Lamest thing ever.
 IMAX, you’re diluting your brand and making people hate you.

 So this list is all you have.
-Read the list after the jump.
 The List is Life.
 End of Line.

 Here we go, excluding the full sized IMAX screens which are located at many museums and science centers.
 These are the current full IMAX auditoriums which show first run films.
 If you’re in a theater with that blue IMAX logo that ain’t on this list, you’re seeing Lie-Max – which I’m not against, by the way.
 If the only choice is between one of the smaller, digital IMAX theaters and a regular screen – go for it.
 I just feel they should distinguish the two different styles, and lower the price by a few bucks on the smaller Lie-Max screens.